pojntfx/skysweeper/README.md

 <a href="https://skysweeper.p8.lu/"><img src="https://github.com/pojntfx/webnetesctl/raw/main/img/launch.png" alt="PWA badge" width="200"/></a>

-If you prefer to self-host, see [contributing](#contributing); static binaries for the manager and worker, a `.tar.gz` archive for the frontend and a OCI image for containerization are also available on [GitHub releases](https://github.com/pojntfx/skysweeper/releases) and [GitHub container registry](https://github.com/pojntfx/skysweeper/packages) respectively.
+If you prefer to self-host, see [contributing](#contributing); static binaries for the manager and worker, a `.tar.gz` archive for the frontend and an OCI image for containerization are also available on [GitHub releases](https://github.com/pojntfx/skysweeper/releases) and [GitHub container registry](https://github.com/pojntfx/skysweeper/packages) respectively.

 ## Screenshots